ericagol/script2gle/SYNTAX.md

 ```
 should be written in three lines

-* Do write things on multiple lines with `...` continuation if needed:
+* Writing things on multiple lines with `...` continuation is fine:
 ```Matlab
 plot(x1,y1, ...
 		'color','IndianRed',...